This module consists of a mix of high-level, core, low-level and

 Combines the scatterer-centred T-matrices into a common origin;

-the output will be the collective T-matrix (Tout
+the output will be the collective T-matrix (Tout).

-is an optional in/output, mack_
+verb_ is an optional in/output, mack_ is an

 optional logical input to calculate the collective T-matrix